lucprincen/lucidian-tides/Sessions/3 - A Golden Chain Is A Heavy Burden.md

 Captain then shares that he learned something else.
 Every night around 3 AM, a thick fog sets around Nicodranas, ever since it returned from Avernus.
 The crew figure they might use this to their advantage, especially when it comes to the heist on The Golden Chain Vault.

 Finally, the captain points out the Helm & Cloak, a bar up in White Cliffs that gets frequented by a lot of Golden Chain and Zhelezo guards.
 Might learn a thing or two if we meddle with some disgruntled employees, or a way to get some hands on a few uniforms.
-Could helps us plan our heist on the vault.
+Could help us plan our heist on the vault.

+## Scouting the vault

 We discuss what to do for the rest of the day, and as there are still a few hours left to the day, we decide to go scout the vault.
 We climb up to the Opal Archways neighbourhood, and walk through a part of the city that hasn't seen much restoration done yet.
 Lots of houses still have cracks in them, and continue to smoulder from magical remnants from Avernus.
 Some of the houses seem to have been fashioned into living quarters for the Golden Chain guards.
 Eventually, we round a corner and spot the building containing the vault.